COPRS/infrastructure/doc/how-to/Security Cots.md

 |  auditd_version    |    Version of auditd to use      |   Yes   |
 |  rules   |   List of rules to add to auditd each rule is composed of two attributes the name and the rule description      |     No     |

+In order to make easy the management of auditd logs, Laurel can be deployed.
+This tool is plugged to audisp and allow to merge auditd message types in one unique JSON.
+The documentation and exemple of configuration are available here : https://github.com/threathunters-io/laurel

+This plugin allow you to set laurel.conf through `laurel_conf` The audisp plugin can be configured by setting `laurel_audisp` property.
+Finally the release to be installed can be set by `using laurel_url`.
+NB if one property is set, all properties must be set too otherwise the installation will fail.

 ## ClamAv
 **Scope: gateways and masters**